swarbler/pname/README.md

 - displays suspenseful selection animation with fun ASCII art
 - select a different list file (e.g. "year10")
 - ability to select pairs
+- ability to select groups of 4

 ### to be added

 - ability to select larger groups

 ## Included Animations

+### selecting a single person

 - web 🕸️
 - spiderman 🕷️